 Since 1990, Dean Mashburn has worked in a variety of capacities in Student Affairs at three previous institutions.
 He joined the TWC staff in 2004 when his wife Kathi and children, Kaitlin and Trenton, relocated to Athens.
 Dean Mashburn is an avid sports fan, is actively involved in the Athens/McMinn community, enjoys traveling, golfing, and spending time on the river.
 He encourages students to contact him on campus, in his office or via social media.

-Kerrie Lynn is the Director of Student Activities at Tennessee Wesleyan College.
+Kerrie Lynn is Associate Dean of Students at Tennessee Wesleyan College.
 She oversees the convocation program, orientation, and student organizations.
-She also serves as the Greek Council Advisor and the Student Activities Board Advisor.
 Kerrie earned a Bachelor’s Degree in Organizational Communications from North Central College and a Master of Education degree from Argosy University in Educational Leadership.
 She has been a part of the Tennessee Wesleyan College staff since August of 2012.